zenml-io/zenml/docs/book/deploying-zenml/zenml-cloud/cloud-system-architecture.md

 # System Architecture

 {% hint style="info" %}
-Should you be interested in assessing ZenML Cloud, you can register for a [free trial](https://cloud.zenml.io), which defaults to a [Scenario 1](#scenario-1-full-saas) deployment.
+Should you be interested in assessing ZenML Cloud, you can create a [free account](https://cloud.zenml.io), which defaults to a [Scenario 1](#scenario-1-full-saas) deployment.
 To upgrade to different scenarios, please [reach out to us](mailto:cloud@zenml.io).
 {% endhint %}

 Machine learning often involves data that is sensitive and thus data security is a fundamental requirement.
 The ZenML Cloud is flexible enough to meet your security requirements, from easy installations to completely airgapped deployments.